jerrod-lessel/scar-threshold/README.md

 After a wildfire, a short burst of rain can turn a burned hillside into a fast slurry of mud and rock.
 It usually happens in the first winter, and often from a storm that would be unremarkable on unburned ground.

 This pipeline takes satellite imagery, elevation and soil data for a burn scar, splits the terrain into drainage basins, and reports for each one the rainfall intensity that gives it a 50% chance of producing a debris flow.
-It has been run on three 2024 California fires, Bridge, Line and Borel: 647 basins, all from public data, running end to end in a browser from a single configuration block.
+It's been run on three 2024 California fires, Bridge, Line and Borel: 647 basins, all from public data, running end to end in a browser from a single configuration block.

 The model is not the contribution.
 USGS publishes both the equations and a reference implementation.
-What this project offers is the ingest, the validation and the delivery, plus an uncertainty analysis that operational assessments do not publish.
+What this project offers is the ingest, the validation, and the delivery, plus an uncertainty analysis that operational assessments do not typically publish.

 ## Four results